ProvableHQ/leo/grammar/abnf-grammar.md

-is the fact that, as discussed above, we write the grammar rules in a way that determines the relative precedence and the associativity of expression operators, and that therefore we have rules like
+is the fact that, as discussed above, we write the grammar rules in a way that determines the relative precedence and the associativity of expression operators, and therefore we have rules like